natepecota/sea-301d1/class-09-joins-and-relations/README.md

 Let's build on those SQL skills.

 ## User Stories
- 1. As an author,
+ 1. As a developer, I want a normalized database, so that author info and article info is more flexible and consistent.

 ## Technical Requirements and Grading Rubric
  - Continue to make good use of SMACSS principles.
- -
+ - Break